swagtop/bevy-flake/README.md

 ---
 > [!NOTE]
-> This flake is still under development, as I'm constantly trying new things
+> This flake is still under development.
+I'm constantly trying new things
 > to get the smoothest experience with Bevy possible.
 >
-> Right now I'm trying to get rid of `cargo-zigbuild` and `cargo-xwin`.
+> Right now I'd like to get rid of cargo-xwin, or at least find a way to
-> The behaviour of `cargo-zigbuild` broke after an update, and `cargo-xwin`
-> builds are not truly reproducable, as it downloads the newest available
-> Windows SDK when installing, not allowing you to pin the version.
+> set the version of the Windows SDK for truly reproducable builds.

 ```
                                              $ cargo